valtsao17/krigSCD/README.md

 For training your own model, please refer to the instructions from OpenAI's [guided diffusion](https://github.com/openai/improved-diffusion) for which our model is based on.

 ## Running Experiments
+The masks are generated using `mask_generation.ipynb`, where two observation modalities can be created--satellite swaths and insitu observations.
+This code allows for you to denote a `swath_ratio` parameter that allows you to specify how much of your observations you want to come from satellite vs. insitu.
+For further details, please refer to the file itself.

 Our experiments are run in two steps: a smoothing step and an inpainting step.